apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-body-style.md

 The body of the table is created by the `tabular` environment.
-The syntax of the environment opening statement is `\begin{tabular}{cols}`, where `cols` is a sequence of characters that define the alignment of content in the table columns. tabularThere are five columns each of type `S`, which will align numbers on the decimal point
+The syntax of the environment opening statement is `\begin{tabular}{cols}`, where `cols` is a sequence of characters that define the alignment of content in the table columns.
+There are five columns each of type `S`, which will align numbers on the decimal point
 ```tex
 \begin{tabular}{SSSSS}
 ```

 The `\multicolumn` command allows content to span several adjacent columns.
-The command syntax is `\multicolumn{n}{col}{text}`, where `n` is the number of columns that will be joined, `cols` is define the alignment of content in the column, and `text` is the content.
+The command syntax is `\multicolumn{n}{col}{text}`, where `n` is the number of columns that will be joined, `cols` defines the alignment of content in the column, and `text` is the content.
 The `&` character acts as a separator between columns.
-So two lines table headings, and a horizontal line at the bottom, are created by
+So, a table with a three-line header followed by a horizontal line is created by
 ```tex
     \multicolumn{1}{c}{ frequency } &
     \multicolumn{2}{c}{ magnitude } &